F&M Stories

 3. “Who are you closest to these days?”

-A quick note: While it is nice if everything is going well, if you learn that things aren’t all perfect, that is just as important.
+A quick note: While it would be nice if everything was going well, if you learn that things aren’t all perfect, that is just as important.
 How can they get more out of their experiences?
 Are they in the right major?
 Can they find other ways to meet people?
-Can they get to the gym, volunteer, eat better, join a totally different club than they normally would, apply to be a house adviser and take other safe risks?
+Can they get to the gym, volunteer, eat better, join a totally different club than they normally would, apply for a job or to be an HA, and take other safe risks?
 If you can’t help them navigate this, you can help them find a person on campus or a counselor who may help them dig deeper.
+We are here to help.

 With warmth and appreciation,